"There's zero correlation between being the best talker and having the best ideas."

 - Susan Cain, Author of Best-Selling Book, Quiet

 We live in an extrovert-driven society, where sometimes it can feel like the only way to be successful is if you’re confident, loud, and thrive off being around others.
-This deep-rooted belief system makes it even more difficult for introverts to have the confidence to speak up.
+This deep-rooted belief system makes it even more difficult for introverts to have the confidence to speak up in social situations.
 This often means that introvert’s valuable insights and ideas are left unspoken.

 Many introverts have been left asking themselves and their extrovert peers ‘how to be confident’ and, as an introvert myself, this is something I have definitely searched Google for in the past!

 If this sounds familiar to you, here are some tips that can help you increase your confidence and have your voice heard, whether in a small group conversation or a large-scale presentation.